joyboseroy/indus_decipher/README.md

 - **A claimed Kaggle dataset** ("IM-417-150"): no evidence found that it exists at all; treated as unverified, not pursued.
 - **indusscript.in** (the RMRL/Indus Research Centre's official portal):
-  confirmed real and confirmed to host the actual IM77/IDF-80 data, but it is a Google-login-gated interactive web application with no public bulk export.
-Extracting a usable subset requires either manual copy-paste through the UI or a scripted session reusing real login cookies (Playwright/Selenium) -- both are tasks for a human with browser access, not something this environment can do; the sandbox this project has been developed in also cannot reach the domain directly regardless.
+  confirmed real and confirmed to host the actual IM77/IDF-80 data, gated behind a Google login with no public bulk-download button.
+This is the lead that ultimately worked: a logged-in browser session plus JavaScript extraction of the site's own Firestore backend produced a full 3,916-record raw export, done by a human with browser access, not by this project's own tools (this environment still cannot reach the domain directly).
+See "M77 obtained and verified" below.
 - **CISI photographic plates** (uploaded directly, Mohenjo-daro seals M-1 through M-52): genuine primary-source photographs with real, visible sign impressions.
 Transcribing them into correct Mahadevan